buildsi/error-analysis/README.md

 we have the data loaded, with the exception of showing an entire page of error specs, the reason because we have to load those on demand.

+## TODO

+- side by side full spec with features able to highlight
+- add error context to top of spec diff page

 ## License

 Spack is distributed under the terms of both the MIT license and the